 If you’re a fellow writer, aspiring author, or doing NaNoWriMo and need some writing inspiration, I hope these prompts will help you out.
-I’m going to post my writing prompts in my IG stories, my Facebook group, and here on my blog.
-Once I’m done with all 100 of them, the full list will also become a bonus in my Write Your First Draft course.
+I’m going to post my writing prompts here on my blog but you can also download them as a printable PDF.

-To make this a little more fun for me, these writing prompts are either taken from my own romance novels or I’m using them myself in my #WIP (the first 8 prompts will be from the brand new novel I’m writing on Wattpad, which also happens to be my first attempt at writing a romantic comedy).
+To make this a little more fun for me, these writing prompts are either taken from my own romance novels or inspired by pop culture.
+I’m using them myself in my work in progress (the first 7 prompts will be from the novel I’m writing on Wattpad, which also happens to be my first attempt at writing a romantic comedy).

 100 Days of Writing Prompts

 - The strange behavior of adult metropolitans during mating season.

 - Late-night car rides with notorious rock stars.

 - How to make friends and alienate people.

 - I heard it through the grapevine.